 Base salary is an important element of compensation for the Named Executive Officers because it provides the executives with a specified minimum level of cash compensation which we believe is important to attracting and retaining the executives.
-In February 2010, base salaries for the Named Executive Officers (other than Dr. Doberstein who joined us in January 2010) were reviewed by us and were generally increased from between 3.5% to 6%.
-When determining the amount of each such Named Executive Officer's base salary increase, we considered competitive pay practices, individual performance and/or promotions, level and scope of responsibility, experience and internal pay equity.
+When determining the amount of each Named Executive Officer's base salary, we consider competitive pay practices, individual performance and/or promotions, level and scope of responsibility, experience and internal pay equity.
 However, we do not use a formula or assign a particular weight to any one factor in determining base salary levels.
 Rather, the determination of base salary levels is subjective, and the board of directors and organization and compensation committee sets salaries at levels it believes in its judgment are reasonably competitive.
-The base salary earned by each Named Executive Officer during 2010 is reported below in the Summary Compensation Table.